Calcifer2002/Trace-n-Learn--typ/technical_manual/technical_manual.md

 [6]Use constraintlayout to design your Android Views: android developers (no date) Android Developers.
 Available at: https://developer.android.com/codelabs/constraint-layout#0 (Accessed: 05 January 2024).

-[7] says:, H. et al. (no date) Linear Layout tutorial with examples in Android, Abhi Android.
+[7] Linear Layout tutorial with examples in Android, Abhi Android.
 Available at: https://abhiandroid.com/ui/linear-layout#gsc.tab=0 (Accessed: 26 December 2023).

+[8] Franks, R. (2020) Getting started with drawing on the android canvas, Medium.
+Available at: https://medium.com/over-engineering/getting-started-with-drawing-on-the-android-canvas-621cf512f4c7 (Accessed: 07 January 2024).
 <br><br>
 ## 7.2 User Interface
 During the design process of the U.I. for the Trace ‘N Learn application we wanted to use images that had a licence to be used in commercial or personal projects.
 For this reason, we choose to use Freepik company’s website for all the images and U.I. design.
 A range of images were used such as animals, trees, grass, letters, and speech bubbles.